deepakjacob/rumblocks/README.md

 sudo cp target/release/rumblocks /usr/local/bin
 ```

-## Usage
+## How to Use

-To set `rumblocks` as your status bar, you need to run it as a background
-process on startup.
-One way is to add the following to `~/.xinitrc` or any other startup scripts.
+To set `rumblocks` as your default status bar, you'll need to run it as a background process during system startup.
+This can be achieved by adding the necessary command to your `~/.xinitrc` or any other startup scripts you might be using.

-If you use dwm's [autostart](https://dwm.suckless.org/patches/autostart/) add it there.
+If you're utilizing dwm's [autostart functionality](https://dwm.suckless.org/patches/autostart/), you can also add the command there.

 ```sh
 rumblocks &